 And don’t forget to normalize the conversation around mental health and mental well-being.
 For all stakeholders, work to build a school culture where such wellness conversations occur openly and often.
 Share ways to support these types of dialog so that the other person can feel safe and supported.

 “The mental health and well-being of teachers can have a really important impact on the mental health and well-being of the children who they’re spending most of their days with,” Green explains.
 “Having teachers feel safe and supported in their school environments is essential to students learning and being successful.”– NPR.org

-There is no doubt that testing is a stressful time for students and teachers, but there are actionable strategies administrators can take to ease the anxiety.
+There is no doubt that testing is a stressful time for students and teachers.
+But there are forward-thinking strategies that administrators can employ to ease the anxiety.
 The challenge is having a plan in advance that supports student and teacher understanding and mental health well ahead of all the details that go into administering the actual tests!
-We hope these test prep strategies support your efforts.
+As a school community, discuss which test prep strategies will provide support for your new teachers, your veteran teachers, your families, and your students.
+We hope these test prep strategies support all of your efforts.

 Darri Stephens is a dedicated LX (learning experience) designer, passionate about creating quality content and programs for kids, families, and educators.
-Her combined background of teaching in the classroom plus working in research, development, and marketing for the wonderful world of children’s media and educational technology, has given her a wide breadth of skills to help engage all ages in the pursuit of lifelong learning.
 With MAs in Education from both Harvard and Stanford, and work experience at best-in-class ed tech organizations including Wonder Workshop, Nickelodeon, and Common Sense Education, she is steeped in the design thinking process and committed to agile and iterative project management, which has resulted in multi-award-winning programs and products.
-Darri now runs her own content consultancy agency, Darrow Ink, working with leading education platforms to develop quality programming and inspire educator engagement.